Canada's conserved areas

 The area protected or conserved calculated using polygon boundaries may differ from the "official area" reported in the Canadian Protected and Conserved Areas Database.

 Responsibility for source data accuracy and completeness lies with the jurisdictions.
-Jurisdictional work is guided by the federal, provincial and territorial report One with Nature (PDF; 2.12 MB).
+Jurisdictional work in terrestrial and marine areas is guided by the federal, provincial and territorial report One with Nature (PDF; 2.12 MB).
 Guidance material and decision support tools were adapted from, and in collaboration with, the Canadian Council on Ecological Areas.
 Nonetheless, some differences in the approach jurisdictions take in recognizing protected areas and OECMs can be expected.

 Areas that are no longer recognized as protected or conserved ("decommissioned" or "delisted") are not captured comprehensively and may be missing from the database.
 Decommissioned or delisted areas are counted from their establishment date until their delisting date.